 “Palm – rib – fist” (first we show the children how to do this exercise with us.
 When the child remembers the sequence, he performs the exercise counting 1, 2, 3;);

-Tone strength:
+Tonic strength:

-Squeezing an adult's hand with two hands;
+Squeezing an adult's hand with both hands;

 Squeezing an adult's hand with one hand.

-Pinch survey:
+Pinch examination:

 Pencil grip;